 His interesting upbringing and the landscapes of the Caribbean surely shaped Pissarro into the Impressionist landscape painter he would come to be.

-Many of Pissarro’s early work was destroyed in the Franco-Prussian War.
+2. Part of Pissarro’s early work was destroyed in the Franco-Prussian War

 The Franco-Prussian War which lasted from 1870 to 1871 caused Pissarro and his family to flee in September 1870.
 By December, they had settled in southwest London.